T2theV/Cumulus-Emulation-Project/README.md

 Open your browser and go to "http://localhost:3000" You'll see your emulation-ready desktop.

-This is a compose file to runt he image.
+This is a compose file to run the image with more features.
 ```
 services:
   emu: